learnlatex/learnlatex.github.io/en/lesson-04.md

 ## Lists

 The other very common place you'll want logical mark-up is writing lists.
-There are two common types of list built-in to LaTeX
+There are two common types of list built-in to LaTeX.

 ```latex
 \document{article}